zhangzhizhongz3/CppPrimer/ch13/README.md

 > What if the parameter in `f` were `const numbered&`?
 Does that change the output?
 If so, why?
 What output gets generated?

-Yes, the output will be changed. cause the function `f` haven't any copy operators.
-Thus, the output are the same when pass the each object to `f`.
+Yes, the output will be changed.

 Exercise 13.17
 --------------